LolnationCH/bot-alice/README.md

 ## Setup

 You need to create a folder called `usr_data` at root level.
-This folder will theses files:
+This folder will have theses files:

 - guild_masters.json : Contains a list of people with full bot commands.
 User defined.
 - config.json : The config for the bot.
 User defined.